ManyTinyThings/ManyTinyThingsWeb/billiards/5_together.markdown

     endStep();
 </script>

-As the object bumps into the wall, the particles start vibrating.
+As the object bumps into the wall, the particles start **vibrating**.

-What happens if you keep crashing it into walls?
+What happens if you keep bumping it into walls?